BastienLac/IStream/README.md

 This API is called in ```VoyageStream``` using the ```fetchData``` function.
 This function takes a destination and a departure as parameters and retrieves information using the API.

+## Decisions taken
+For this project, we decided to use simple algorithms because we were not familiar with Scala and ZIO.
+We chose to divide the work between each member to be more efficient.
+Some parts were really defined :
+- Create all case class
+- Create the csv file and read data inside it
+- Search an API to use and transform the json into data
+- Link all parts

+Obviously, even if we were working on different things, we helped each other through the entire project.